yukun-dong/how-to/Migration-Guide.md

+# Prerequisites
+Once you both enable the ARM and Multi-Env feature gate, toolkit will help migration original project to support Multi-Env and ARM bicep.
 # File structure change
 Once migration success, the file structure has changed. </p>
 There generates new folder named `templates` under root path, and `configs`, `migrationbackup`, `publishProfiles` under .fx folder. </p>